mehmetseckin/mehmetseckin.github.io/tabs/about.md

 Hi there!
 Thanks for visiting my website.

-I'm a Software Engineer working as a Lead Consultant at [Hitachi Solutions Europe](https://www.hitachi-solutions.co.uk).
+I'm a Software Engineer working as a Lead Dynamics 365 Customer Engagement Consultant at [Hitachi Solutions Europe](https://www.hitachi-solutions.co.uk).
 My current areas of focus are enterprise cloud software architecture, Microsoft Azure and Power Platform.
 I design and build effective, scalable and extensible solutions that make people's lives easier.

 I like to spend my free time reading, playing with my kids, working on my pet projects, contributing to open-source software, exploring new things and blogging.